Samsung Receives Forbes Award, Says Nigeria Is Investment Hub

-Samsung Heavy Industries Nigeria (SHIN) has received the Forbes’ Best of Africa Offshore Oil and Gas Facilities Development Award in Dubai, United Arab Emirates (UAE).
+Samsung Heavy Industries Nigeria (SHIN) has received the Forbes’ Best of Africa Offshore Oil and Gas Facilities Development Award at the prestigious 7-star Burj Al Arab, Dubai, United Arab Emirates (UAE).

-Speaking at the Forbes Oil and Gas Roundtable session of the Africa-UAE Trade Investment Forum on November 21, SHIN, representative Mr. Youngkwon Lee appreciated Nigeria’s effort to support foreign investors.
+Speaking at the Forbes Oil and Gas Roundtable session of the Africa-UAE Trade Investment Forum held on November 21 at the UAE, SHIN, representative Mr. Youngkwon Lee appreciated Nigeria’s effort to support foreign investors.

-He noted that with all the major oil and gas projects expected to come on stream in the coming years, the future is well lit for Samsung in Nigeria and Africa in general.
+He also noted that with all the major and exciting oil and gas projects expected to come on stream in the coming years, the future is well lit for Samsung in Nigeria and Africa in general.

-Lee thanked Forbes for the award as he recalled that the company’s partnership with Africa started over 20 years ago during the execution of Shell’s Sea Eagle FPSO in Nigeria.
+Lee thanked Forbes and Foreign Investment Network for selecting SHIN as the winner of Forbes Best of Africa Offshore Energy Facilities Development Award as he recalled that the company’s partnership with Africa started over 20 years ago during the execution of Shell’s Sea Eagle FPSO in Nigeria.

 “This was shortly followed by the Shell Bonga Main FPSO, which was hailed at the time to produce over 200,000 barrels of crude a day, the first of its kind in Nigeria.
 “Following these two major milestones Samsung further went on to work on the ExxonMobil East Area as well as the Bonny Gas transport LNG carrier,” he said.